 Request a free consultation

-If you or a loved one have been injured or a loved one was lost in a traffic collision, please contact Atlanta-based personal injury and wrongful death attorney Anita Lamar at 877-CARE-404 for a free consultation.
+If you or a loved one have been injured or a loved one was lost in a traffic collision, please contact Atlanta-based personal injury and wrongful death attorney Anita Lamar below for a free consultation.